 Easter is a popular time to travel, often coinciding with school spring breaks and much needed time away from the office.
-And as many people will be traveling for the spring holiday, packing for Easter is sometimes akin to walking on eggshells.
+And as many people will be traveling for the spring holiday, packing for Easter is sometimes like walking on eggshells.
 One false step and you might be hopping to a mall in a mad dash.
 To eliminate any Easter packing problems, here are four main tips to keep in mind while traveling for this spring holiday.

-Monitor The Weather and Pack in Layers: Growing up in Colorado, Easter could mean sunshine and sundresses or snow and snow boots.
+Growing up in Colorado, Easter could mean sunshine and sundresses or snow and snow boots.
 As a result, I learned to never underestimate the weather around Easter.
 April is one of the most unpredictable months for weather across the country.
 Early spring is notorious for being hot and cold without too much of a warning.
-If you are starting the packing process for your Easter travels, you must first check the weather and monitor it closely leading up to your departure.
+If you’re starting the packing process for your Easter travels, first check the weather and monitor it closely leading up to your departure.
 This will help you pack according to the unpredictable season.
 Even if everything looks like sunshine and rainbows in your destination’s forecast, you have to pack in layers.
-Your Sunday’s best should work well with a jacket or sweater just in case the weather turns south.
+Your Sunday best should work well with a jacket or sweater just in case the weather turns south.

-Most travelers on the move for Easter will need something dressy to wear to those Easter brunches, services and gatherings.
+Most travelers on the move for Easter will need something dressy to wear to those Easter brunches, services, and gatherings.
 Dressier clothing isn’t always the easiest to pack.
 When you are on the go with little time or resources like an iron, you have to select outfits that are composed of fabrics that require little effort.
 For example, jersey and knit dresses might be better than silks and satins.
 You want to pack fabrics that don’t wrinkle when rolled up into a suitcase.

-Pack Slip-On and Foldable Shoes For Space Saving: As Easter travel often calls for dressier ensembles, you will lose space in your bag if you pack your standard dress shoes.
+As Easter travel often calls for dressier ensembles, you will lose space in your bag if you pack your standard dress shoes.
 If you want to avoid baggage fees or you merely need more space, you can save room by packing slip-on and foldable shoes.
-For men, a slip on loafer that can be worn on the plane will save a great deal of space in your bag and can still function for dressy looks.
-For woman, a foldable flat will free up more space than a high heel would while at the same time lending a shoe that works in this transitional time of the year.
+For guys, a slip on loafer that can be worn on the plane will save a great deal of space in your bag and can still function for a dressy look.
+For the ladies, a foldable flat will free up more space than a high heel would while at the same time lending a shoe that works in this transitional time of the year.

 If you are traveling with the whole family for Easter, you might have a few chocolate bunnies and eggs on your packing list.
 While you might want these items stowed out of your way in checked baggage, you could have a mess on your hands when you open your bag.
 You never know if your bag will be sitting on the tarmac for hours in the hot sun.
 All edibles, especially of the chocolate variety, should be stowed in your carry-on so that you can rest easy knowing candy is not melting in your bag.